Nice to meet you.

 December 19, 2019

-The evolution of artificial intelligence has seen its impact in various industries.
+The evolution of artificial intelligence has had an impact on various industries.

-AI can be seen from the medical field all the way to the fast food industry.
-In its simplest form, AI has been implemented in many industries as a chatbot for customer communications such as online help centers.
-In its more complicated form, AI has been used to actually learn from collected data and make decisions or predictions based on that data.
+AI can be seen from the medical field to the fast food industry.
+In its simplest form, AI has been implemented in many industries as a chatbot for customer communications, such as online help centers.
+In its more complicated form, AI has been used to learn from collected data and make decisions or predictions based on that data.
 This is called machine learning, a subset of AI.

 Predicting mortality rates with AI

-Machine learning has been implemented in many creative ways, but one of it most recent implementations may just send a shiver down your spine.
-With the right information, AI software can predict the mortality rate for a set of people with accuracy unmatched by doctors and the most commonly used algorithms alike.
+Machine learning has been implemented in many creative ways, but one of its most recent implementations may just send a shiver down your spine.
+With the right information, AI software can predict the mortality rate for a set of people with accuracy unmatched by doctors and the most commonly used algorithms.

-A recent study attempted to use AI to predict premature deaths with the health data of more than 500,000 people from 2006 to 2016, nearly 14,500 who died sooner than the nation average mainly from cancer, heart disease, and respiratory diseases.
+A recent study attempted to use AI to predict premature deaths with the health data of more than 500,000 people from 2006 to 2016, nearly 14,500 who died sooner than the nation's average, mainly from cancer, heart disease, and respiratory diseases.
 The data came from the UK Biobank, an open-access database of genetic, physical, and health data.
-After providing the AI system with said data, it was asked to compute the likelihood of each individuals’ premature mortality, specifically from chronic disease.
+After providing the AI system with said data, it was asked to compute the likelihood of each individual’s premature mortality, specifically from chronic disease.
 Within the study, two types of AI were tested: “deep learning” and “random forest”.

 How deep learning impacts AI predictions